Carbon-based Energy Carrier Research Team

 Concept for social contributions and implementation

 Establishment of a hydrogen transport, storage and usage method using formic acid/methanol.
+Supply thermal energy without CO2 emission by using hydrogen as a thermal energy conversion/storage medium.

-Prime Senior Researcher (Leader, Carbon-based Energy Carrier Research Team)
+Principal Research Manager (Leader, Carbon-based Energy Carrier Research Team)

 HIMEDA Yuichiro